upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ## Control plane causality dilemma

 Commonly referred to as the "chicken or the egg," if a user wants to use Crossplane to drive their entire platform, that means you need _some_ control plane by which to drive your platform.
 But who makes the first control plane?
-You can create your first control plane (from which you can then provision everything else) in three ways:
+You can create your first control plane (from which you can then provision everything else) in four ways:

 1. Use a solution such as [Upbound](https://upbound.io/product/upbound), which provides a service (an API) by which you can request your first control plane.
 2. Bootstrap a local Crossplane environment, such as Crossplane installed on [KinD](https://github.com/kubernetes-sigs/kind), configured so you can create your first cloud control plane in your desired hyperscale cloud provider.
 Once the cloud control plane has been provisioned, you can spin down your local Crossplane environment.
 3. Use an IaC tool like Terraform to do the initial bootstrap of your first cloud control plane.
+4. Use any other tool to do the initial bootstrap of your first cloud control plane.

 ## Next Steps